Terms and Conditions

 8.1.
 The Client shall:

-(a) ensure that the terms of the Order and any information it provides in the Supplier’s quotation and the Goods and Materials Specification are complete and accurate;
+(a) ensure that the terms of the Order and any information it provides in SMC’s quotation and the Goods and Materials Specification are complete and accurate.

-(c) provide the Supplier, its employees, agents, consultants and subcontractors, with access to the Client’s property and other facilities as reasonably required by the Supplier to provide the Services;
+(c) provide SMC, its employees, agents, consultants, and subcontractors, with access to the Client’s property and other facilities as reasonably required by SMC to provide the Services.

-(d) provide the Supplier with such information and materials as the Supplier may reasonably require in order to supply the Services, and ensure that such information is complete and accurate in all material respects;
+(d) provide SMC with such information and materials as SMC may reasonably require to supply the Services and ensure that such information is complete and accurate in all material respects.

 (e) prepare the Client’s premises for the supply of the Services;

-(f) keep all materials, equipment, documents and other property of the Supplier (Supplier Materials) at the Client’s premises in safe custody at its own risk, maintain the Supplier Materials in good condition until returned to the Supplier, and not dispose of or use the Supplier Materials other than in accordance with the Supplier’s written instructions or authorisation; [and]
+(f) keep all materials, equipment, documents, and other property of SMC (SMC Materials) at the Client’s premises in safe custody at its own risk, maintain the SMC Materials in good condition until returned to the SMC and not dispose of or use the SMC Materials other than in accordance with the SMC’s written instructions or authorisation; [and]

-(g) comply with any additional obligations as set out in the Supplier’s quotation and the Goods and Materials Specification.
+(g) comply with any additional obligations as set out in the SMC’s quotation and the Goods and Materials Specification.

 8.2.
-If the Supplier’s performance of any of its obligations under the Contract is prevented or delayed by any act or omission by the Client or failure by the Client to perform any relevant obligation (Client Default):
+If SMC’s performance of any of its obligations under the Contract is prevented or delayed by any act or omission by the Client or failure by the Client to perform any relevant obligation (Client Default):

-(a) without limiting or affecting any other right or remedy available to it, the Supplier shall have the right to suspend performance of the Services until the Client remedies the Client Default, and to rely on the Client Default to relieve it from the performance of any of its obligations in each case to the extent the Client Default prevents or delays the Supplier’s performance of any of its obligations;
+(a) without limiting or affecting any other right or remedy available to it, SMC shall have the right to suspend performance of the Services until the Client remedies the Client Default, and to rely on the Client Default to relieve it from the performance of any of its obligations in each case to the extent the Client Default prevents or delays SMC’s performance of any of its obligations.

-(b) the Supplier shall not be liable for any costs or losses sustained or incurred by the Client arising directly or indirectly from the Supplier’s failure or delay to perform any of its obligations as set out in this clause 8.2; and
+(b) SMC shall not be liable for any costs or losses sustained or incurred by the Client arising directly or indirectly from SMC’s failure or delay to perform any of its obligations as set out in this clause 8.2; and

-(c) the Client shall reimburse the Supplier on written demand for any costs or losses sustained or incurred by the Supplier arising directly or indirectly from the Client Default.
+(c) the Client shall reimburse SMC on written demand for any costs or losses sustained or incurred by SMC arising directly or indirectly from the Client Default.

 9. Charges and payment